Our story

 Modelling work carried out demonstrated that in countries where solar irradiation is higher than 5 kWh/m2 throughout the year, solar electric cars can meet much of the transport needs that are currently being provided by highly polluting ICE vehicles.

-Encouraged by the performance of SPV1 and recognising the commercial potential of a solar car, the pair founded Solar Transport Systems Ltd and began work on a production vehicle.
-Nine years and over 5,000 engineering hours later the INTI was born.
-Named after the ancient Inca sun god, a prototype of the INTI is now in pre-production testing and a commercial launch is planned in 2024.
+Encouraged by the performance of SPV1 and recognising the commercial potential of a solar car, the pair founded Solar Transport Systems and began work on a production vehicle.
+Ten years and over 10,000 engineering hours later the INTI was born.
+Named after the ancient Inca sun god, a prototype of the INTI is in pre-production testing.
+In 2023 the business moved to Florida and production is planned to start in early 2025.

 The INTI in numbers

-Top speed: Configurable from 25mph to 60mph (40km/h to 96km/h) depending on local regulations
+Top speed: Configurable from 20mph to 60mph (40km/h to 96km/h) depending on local regulations

-Plug-in charging: If necessary, the INTI can be charged using a standard household socket
+Plug-in charging: The INTI can be fully charged in 5 hours using a standard 110V/220V AC household socket

 CO2 emissions: None